ckrivacic/sequence_sampler/README.md

 # Usage:

 `./sequence.py example_scores.csv`
-If you want to save a playlist with the final sequence, just point the. script to a folder that contains audio files of your songs:
+If you want to save a playlist with the final sequence, just point the script to a folder that contains audio files of your songs:
 `./sequence.py example_scores.csv -f /path/to/songfiles`